-Wounded but Not Divided
+Wounded but not Divided

 “A hammer only sees nails.”
 This is a saying about the power of narrative.
 Moods guide perceptions, feelings seek a homeland, and judgments snap into place.
 In a complex world, narratives can be seductive.
 They become self-fulfilling prophecies, where one’s prevailing mood is confirmed and reinforces one’s worldview.
 There’s a widespread assumption that European societies are divided.
 Is that true?